Year of Call: 2005

 R v V – Kingston Crown Court

-Successfully defended a client accused of grievous bodily harm with intent.
-At the end of the prosecution case, the prosecution offered no evidence against this defendant while the trial against the three co-defendants continued.
+Defending in a multi-handed s.18 GBH.
+Following extensive cross-examination of the prosecution witnesses, the prosecution offered no evidence against this defendant while the trial against the three co-defendants continued.

 Criminal Bar Association